Eathyn/blog/docs/cs/data_structures_and_algorithms/a_common-sense_guide_to_data_structures_and_algorithms/01_why_data_structures_matter/index.md

 - The computer will first need to search the set to see whether the value we want to insert is already there.
 - The best-case scenario of set's inserting: `N + 1`; The worst-case scenario of set's inserting: `2N + 1`
+- Insertions for arrays are more efficient than insertions for sets.